This Life (1996 TV series): Main cast

 Miles Stuart is introduced at the start of the series as a junior barrister in chambers.
 Born into a wealthy and privileged family, Miles initially displays views and makes comments that are considered racist, sexist and (in particular) homophobic.

 At the beginning of the first series, Miles is reunited with former flame Anna, although they keep their relationship platonic initially.
-Miles embarks on a relationship with drug addict and thief Delilah, whom he meets whilst Anna is defending her boyfriend Truelove at court.
-Miles remains oblivious to Delilah’s true nature, even after she is accused of robbing his housemates and continuing to take drugs with Truelove.
+Miles embarks on a relationship with drug addict and thief Delilah, whom he meets while Anna is defending her boyfriend Truelove at court.
+Miles remains oblivious to Delilah's true nature, even after she is accused of stealing from his housemates and continuing to take drugs with Truelove.
 After Delilah moves out, Miles believes they have turned against him and lashes out at Anna and Warren in particular, although he later makes up and apologises to both of them.
-Miles’ homophobic views again come to fore in the second series after Warren leaves and Ferdy replaces him as a housemate.
+Miles' homophobic views again come to fore in the second series after Warren leaves and Ferdy replaces him as a housemate.
 The pair frequently argue, more so after Miles is forced to perjure himself to prevent Ferdy being arrested for property damage.

-Midway through the first series, Miles is offered the brief in the Sherringham case, a high level trial which involves fraudulent stock exchanges.
+Midway through the first series, Miles is offered the brief in the Sherringham case, a high-level trial that involves fraudulent stock exchanges.
 Realising, after a conversation with Graham, that he is protecting people that are privileged like himself, he looks for a way out of the case.
-By chance, Miles’ father Montgomery was one of the key witnesses to Sherringham’s innocence and this enables Miles to recuse himself from the case to avoid professional embarrassment.
+By chance, Miles' father, Montgomery, was one of the key witnesses to Sherringham's innocence and this enables Miles to recuse himself from the case to avoid professional embarrassment.
 The relationship between Miles and Montgomery is contentious.
 Miles blames his father for being absent when he was a child and, despite his sizeable inheritance, initially wants nothing more to do with him.
 In the second series, Montgomery makes amends to Miles and reveals to his son that he is going to marry Caroline, a young fundraiser he met at a charity event.
 Miles is initially sceptical and refuses to go to the wedding, but Anna convinces him otherwise.

 Miles himself becomes engaged later in series two after meeting designer and store purchaser Francesca.
-Despite Francesca being nearly 10 years old than him, they announce their wedding plans which takes place at in the final episode of the second series.
-Unbeknownst to Francesca, Miles had sex with Anna a few days after their engagement whilst he was comforting her after her mother’s death.
+Despite Francesca being nearly ten years old than he is, they announce their wedding, which takes place at in the final episode of the second series.
+Unbeknown to Francesca, Miles had sex with Anna a few days after their engagement while he was comforting her after her mother's death.
 Miles continue to wind up Ferdy, but later stops after he punches him in the face and Anna reveals he had witnessed them having sex in the front room.